Resource created by M&S Archive.

 - Look at the photo of the cafeteria in the 1950s .
 How is it the same, and how is it different from cafés today?
 In what ways would it have seemed very modern at the time it opened?

-- Invent a menu for the 1950s M&S cafeteria - remember to use only food and drink that was available at that time!
+- Create a menu for the 1950s M&S cafeteria - remember to use only food and drink that was available at that time!

-Imagine you are 10 years old, and it's the middle of the Second World War - write a diary entry about your day.
+- Imagine you are 10 years old, and it's the middle of the Second World War - write a diary entry about your day.
 You could write about a bombing raid, or seeing the ruined buildings and shops.
 Or imagine what it was like to be evacuated and write about how you felt on your first night in your new home.
+This other My Learning resource may help you: What was it like to be a World War 2 Evacuee?

 - What other types of buildings were taken over by the government during the War and what were they used for?
 Ask older relatives if they know of any building that had a different use during the War.